Trim Molding Design Ideas

-Fortunately it's easy to retrofit the moldings that were omitted by the builder or create original designs of your own by stacking finish lumber and commonly available trim profiles.
+Fortunately, it's easy to retrofit the moldings that were omitted by the builder, or create original designs of your own by stacking finish lumber and commonly available trim profiles.
 This page contains some ideas for building these designs and some techniques and pointers for installing them yourself.

 Now consider the features you want to use to decorate the middle of the profile.
 A piece of half-round or panel bead can be a good choice here.
 Choose these shapes to decorate the broad surface of the backer board or help to transition to other components in the design.
 For small rooms keep the design simple and for larger rooms use as much decoration as you are comfortable with.
-Below are some examples of combination trim for the whole room and links to more designs, both elaborate and simple.
+Below are some examples of combinations for the whole room and links to more designs both elaborate and simple.

 In this example a standard crown profile is embellished with stop bead on top and bottom.
 The stop bead transitions to the flat surfaces of the wall and ceiling while acting as the backer board for the design.
 Larger pieces like one-piece baseboard or casing would also work as the backer board here.

-To build this profile, first install the stop bead on the wall and ceiling and then install the crown using the surface of the wall bead as the reference point for measuring and cutting.
-See a step-by-step demonstration of this type of installation here and more custom crown designs here.
+To build this profile, first install the stop bead on the wall and ceiling, and then install the crown using the surface of the wall bead as the reference point for measuring and cutting.
+See a step-by-step of this type of installation here and more custom crown designs here.

-Many door casing styles from Victorian to Craftsman can be recreated using commonly available molding profiles.
+Many door and window casing styles, from Victorian to Craftsman, can be recreated using commonly available molding profiles.
 In this design a piece of back band is wrapped to the edge of one-piece casing to make the transition to the wall.
 This technique works with one-piece baseboard profiles as well.
 Install this casing use 45° miters at the top, and either cut the bottom square at the floor, or use a plinth block to mate with the baseboard.
 You can combine the back band and the wider board with glue and nails first and then cut them at the same time, or cut the pieces and install them separately.
 Find more ideas for door and window casings here.

 Combination chair rail designs can be built to accommodate any wall trim need from basic protection from furniture damage to a display shelf or cap for wainscot and tile.

-The baseboard pictured here is built using two different size 1by boards, one stacked on top of the other.
-The wider board has a bevel along the top but it could also just be cut square.
+The baseboard pictured here is built using two different size 1by planks, one stacked on top of the other.
+The wider board has a bevel along the top, but it could also just be cut square.
 A piece of base cap or rake mould can then be stacked on top of each 1by and a shoe mould run along the floor.
 Find more stacked baseboard designs here.

 The wall shelf design here is a basic one that's very common and can be used in many applications.
-The profile consists of a cove bead, a one-piece baseboard molding used as a backer board, and a 1by piece of lumber for the top, or shelf.
+The profile consists of a cove bead, a one-piece baseboard molding used as a backer board, and a 1by piece for the top, or shelf.
 This configuration can be used as a chair rail, a plate shelf or a cap for wainscoting.

 To build a custom molding profile start with a design in mind and gather all the parts you'll need.
 Install the pieces using miter joints on all the outside corners and mitered or coped joints on the inside corners.